 Conservationists preserve and handle historical artifacts to ensure their condition is not altered and is maintained to its original state as much as possible.
-They usually work behind the scenes and collaborate closely with a curator and a variety of historical organizations.
-Historical conservationists also record, identify, and/or install pieces for showcasing in museums or at
+They usually work behind the scenes and collaborate closely with a curator and a variety of historical organisations.